Albert-Z-Guo/Deep-Reinforcement-Stock-Trading/README.md

 - all reallocations can be finished at the closing prices
 - no missing data in price history

-Currently, the state of DDPG algorithm is defined as `[stock_price, balance, num_holding]` and the state of DQN algorithm is defined as the adjacent daily stock price differences for `n` days.
+Currently, the state is defined as the normalized adjacent daily stock price differences for `n` days plus  `[stock_price, balance, num_holding]`.

 In the future, we plan to add other state-of-the-art deep reinforcement learning algorithms, such as Proximal Policy Optimization (PPO), to the framework and increase the complexity to the state in each algorithm by constructing more complex price tensors etc. with a wider range of deep learning approaches, such as convolutional neural networks or attention mechanism.